About Me

 Amphibian tissue collection

-I collected toe and tail tissue from 29 sites around Vermont (two time points).
+Overall, I collected and tested 1,927 amphibian toe and tail tissue samples from 31 sites across Vermont.

 Field work